What is Web Hosting? Web Hosting Explained for Beginners

 - Little to no downtime

-- Server failures have no effect on your site
+- Server failures have no effect on your website

 - Allocates resources on demand

-- Pay as you go pricing (you only pay for what you use)
+- Pay-as-you-pricing strategy — you only pay for what you use

 - Root access is not always provided